Just Eat an Apple

 Maybe what you really need is a big glass of water, a few minutes in the sun, a hug, some encouraging words, a bit of exercise, or more sleep at night.
 Maybe you need to write in a gratitude journal or do something kind for someone else.

+Apples are high in fiber and vitamins, naturally sweet, and inexpensive.
+Oranges and bananas have similar benefits.
 So the reminder to "just eat an apple" (or another simple, unrefined food) minimizes all of the tasks that go with feeding ourselves.

 Keep it simple.

-"Just eat an apple" can be applied to many (maybe most) situations.
-We're often led to believe that the solution to every problem is something complicated to buy or add to our lives.
 For example, the modern solution to making a grocery list is to buy a smart refrigerator.
 We get used to thinking that technology makes everything better, and forget that the most straightforward and minimal solution is often the best.

 How do we get control of our daily schedule?
 We buy smart devices and download apps that promise to send reminders and keep us productively on-task.
 But the simplest solution is obvious: don't schedule so many work meetings and social events, and get more done by focusing on one task at a time.

-How do we get control of our screen time?
+And how do we get control of our screen time?
 We make complex rules to govern when and where we use our phones or check social media.
 We limit (and then constantly negotiate) computer and TV usage with our kids.
 The "eat an apple" approach would be to delete accounts, keep phones, computers, and TVs out of the bedroom and away from the dining table, and prioritize creativity, conversation, and sleep.

-Minimalism is not just about the amount of stuff we own.
 When we apply the same principles used for decluttering clothing, kitchenware, and tchotchkes to our diets, schedules, and habits, that minimalist mindset can help us live with greater balance and less stress.

 There's no need to over-complicate simple decisions – just eat an apple.